 V658.
-A value is being subtracted from the unsigned variable.
-This can result in an overflow.
-In such a case, the comparison operation can potentially behave unexpectedly.
+Value is subtracted from unsigned variable.
+It can result in an overflow.
+In such a case, the comparison operation may behave unexpectedly.

 The analyzer has detected a potential overrun.